I recently attended EuroRust 2024, the European Rust conference.

 • The Rust compiler doesn't verify macros all that well.

-• The author is working on a new crate, expandable to verify macros better.
+• The author is working on a new crate, expandable to verify macro expansions better.

 Notes: "Runtime Scripting for Rust Applications" by Niklas Korz